UTSA-CS-3793/VoiceReplication-VoiceRep/README.md

 # TayTech
 Our goal was to create an End-To-End Text-to-Speech model that is capable of synthesizing Morgan Freeman's voice from text.
 We replicated the [Tacotron](https://arxiv.org/abs/1703.10135) model designed by Google.
-We were able to replicate the model, however the lack of Morgan Freeman audio prevented us from generating his voice.
+We were able to replicate the model.
+However, the lack of Morgan Freeman audio prevented us from generating his voice.
 Thus we switched to the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/) to train our model.

 ## Installation Instructions.
 1. Download the code.
 Download the [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/).